Coyote-A/ultimate-upscale-for-automatic1111/README.md

 Recommended upscaler: R-ESRGAN 4x+

+There are 2 types of seam fix: **half tile offset pass** and **bands pass**

-Do not use "Tile grid fix" if image haven't visible grid, it's just another redraw on grids borders.
+Do not use seam fixes if image haven't visible grid, it's just another redraw passes.

+### Half tile offset pass
+It adds 2 passes like redraw pass, but with a half-tile offset.
+One pass for rows with vertical gradient mask and one pass for columns with horizontal gradient mask.

+This pass covers bigger area than bands and mostly produces better result, but require more time.

+## Bands pass
+It adds passes on just seams (rows and columns) and covers small area around them (*width* in ui).
+It requires less time than offset pass.

 # How to enable 4096 img width and height
 1. Go to sd-webui folder